Shrutibharati21/Shredder-System/README.md

 # Shredder-System
 This project basically protects the chopping of hands of workers from shredder machine using Opencv and Computer vision.
 # Introduction:
-Hand protection from shredder machines is an important safety concern in industrial and office settings.The problem is when people work with this Shredder
+Hand protection from shredder machines is an important safety concern in industrial and office settings.The problem is when people work with this Shredder
 Machine.
 Sometimes accidentally due to inattention, they lose their hands in this shredder machine.
 Here this accident can be solved by using this project.
-Accidents involving shredders can cause serious injuries, and therefore, it is necessary to implement measures that can prevent such incidents.
+Accidents involving shredders can cause serious injuries, and therefore, it is necessary to implement measures that can prevent such incidents.
 One such measure is to use a computer vision project to detect when a hand is near the shredder machine and trigger a warning or shut off the machine to prevent injury.